 Case Study: Small Business Success with Inventory Software

-A direct-to-consumer skincare brand recently switched to cloud-based inventory tracking software, and the results were clear.
-Previously, the company faced frequent stockouts and shipping mistakes, which cut nearly 18% of its monthly revenue.
+A direct-to-consumer skincare brand switched to cloud-based inventory tracking software.
+Before the change, stockouts and shipping mistakes hurt monthly revenue by 18%.

 -

-Stockouts dropped by 90%, so best-selling items stayed in stock when customers wanted them.
+Stockouts dropped by 90%, so best-selling items stayed available during peak demand.

 -